Ajayk1125/i-chat-chatting-application-/README.md

 # i-chat-chatting-application:
-Live Chatting application using NodeJs &SocketIO Create a GUI based web application for users to instantly communicate with each other Technologies used:- HTML, CSS, NodeJS, SocketIO
+Live Chatting application using NodeJs &SocketIO Create a GUI based web application for users to instantly communicate with each other Technologies used:- HTML, CSS, JavaScript, NodeJS, SocketIO

 Features:-
 - live chatting